mdn/content/files/en-us/mozilla/add-ons/webextensions/content_scripts/index.md

 - support.mozilla.org
 - sync.services.mozilla.com

-Other browsers have similar restrictions for the website from where extensions can be installed.
+Other browsers have similar restrictions over the websites extensions can be installed from.
 For example, access to chrome.google.com is restricted in Chrome.

-Because these restrictions include addons.mozilla.org, users may attempt to use your extension immediately after installation—only to find that it doesn't work!
-You may want to add an appropriate warning, or an [onboarding page](https://extensionworkshop.com/documentation/develop/onboard-upboard-offboard-users/) to move users away from `addons.mozilla.org`.
+> **Note:** Because these restrictions include addons.mozilla.org, users who try to use your extension immediately after installation may find that it doesn't work.
+To avoid this, you should add an appropriate warning or an [onboarding page](https://extensionworkshop.com/documentation/develop/onboard-upboard-offboard-users/) to move users away from `addons.mozilla.org`.

 The set of domains can be restricted further through enterprise policies: Firefox recognizes the `restricted_domains` policy as documented at [ExtensionSettings in mozilla/policy-templates](https://github.com/mozilla/policy-templates/blob/master/README.md#extensionsettings).
 Chrome's `runtime_blocked_hosts` policy is documented at [Configure ExtensionSettings policy](https://support.google.com/chrome/a/answer/9867568).